BlankVox/QrFul/README.md

 ❤️ **Credits & License**

-QrFul is built with love, curiosity, and late-night inspiration.
+QrFul is built with curiosity and late-night inspiration.
 Feel free to fork, contribute, and drop a ⭐ if you find it helpful.

 **License:** MIT